-There is currently no cure for either MS or ALS, but treatment is available to slow progression and manage symptoms.
+There is currently no cure for either MS or ALS, but treatment is available to help slow progression of these conditions and manage their symptoms.

 MS treatment options

-These can reduce the risk of flares and may slow the progression of the condition.
-A person should speak to their doctor about the best drug for their situation.
+DMT can reduce the risk of flares and may slow the progression of the condition.
+A person should speak with a doctor about the best drug for their situation.

 Other treatment options can help manage flares and treat symptoms.

-- Corticosteroid injections: These reduce nerve inflammation, can reduce the impact of a flare, and help manage severe symptoms.
+- Corticosteroid injections: These reduce nerve inflammation and can reduce the impact of a flare and help manage severe symptoms.
 A doctor will give these only when necessary.

-- Plasma exchange: This involves taking blood from the person’s body, removing certain substances from it, and returning it to the body.
-This is suitable for people with severe symptoms and when other medications do not help.
+- Plasma exchange: This involves taking blood from a person’s body, removing certain substances from the blood, and returning it to the body.
+This is suitable for people with severe symptoms and when other medications prove ineffective.

-- Lifestyle remedies: Exercising when possible, avoiding smoking, eating a healthful diet, and taking doctor-recommended supplements may help.
+- Lifestyle remedies: Exercising when possible, avoiding smoking, eating a balanced diet, and taking doctor-recommended supplements may help.

 - Physical therapy: Various types of therapy can help a person maintain strength and flexibility and find new ways to carry out tasks as their abilities change.

-- Other treatments: A doctor can recommend a variety of treatments for symptoms such as depression, constipation, pain, and itching, among others.
+- Other treatments: A doctor can recommend a variety of treatments for symptoms such as depression, constipation, pain, and itching.

 ALS treatment options

-- Riluzole and Edaravone: Riluzole (Rilutek or Tiglutik) is a drug that may reduce damage to the muscles and nerves, but it cannot reverse the damage.
-Edaravone (Radicava) may slow the progression of ALS.
+- Riluzole (Rilutek or Tiglutik) and edaravone (Radicava): Riluzole is a drug that may reduce damage to the muscles and nerves, although it cannot reverse the existing damage.
+Edaravone may slow the progression of ALS.

-- Other medications: Medications are available that can help reduce symptoms such as fatigue and pain, muscle cramps, spasms and involuntary displays of emotion, and excess saliva and phlegm.
+- Other medications: Medications are available that can help alleviate symptoms such as:

-- Condition management strategies: Trying physical and speech therapies, assistive technology, feeding tubes, ventilators, and occupational therapy can help improve quality of life.
+- Condition management strategies: Trying physical and speech therapies, communication therapy, assistive technology, feeding tubes, ventilators, and occupational therapy can help improve quality of life.
 Counseling may help with depression and sleep issues.

-MS and ALS have symptoms that can appear similar, but there are also key differences.
-One major difference between the conditions is the outlook.
+MS and ALS have symptoms that can appear similar, but key differences do exist.
+One major difference between the two conditions is the outlook.

-Many treatment options and lifestyle strategies can help improve the quality of life of a person with either MS or ALS, and ongoing research may help improve the outlook in the future.
+Many treatment options and lifestyle strategies can help improve the quality of life of a person with either MS or ALS.
+Ongoing research may help improve the outlook in the future.

-Some scientists believe that in time, regenerative therapies such as stem cell therapy may be able to reverse or repair neurological damage.
+Some scientists believe that over time, regenerative therapies, such as stem cell therapy, may be able to reverse or repair neurological damage.
 This could mean a cure for conditions such as MS and ALS.